SkyAudit/blog/content/statement/Skywire Miner Hardware for the Next Internet.md

 continue to develop this trailblazing technology, one thing becomes clear:
 Skywire won’t just change the internet.
 It will reinvent it.

+### Details

+We want the Skywire miner released in the next 6 months.
+Ideally it would be released within the next 3 months, but testing alone could take a few months.
+We also need to work out the logistics of assembly and shipping.

+The 6 months target is still a soft date.
+Until the hardware and software is entering the full testing phase, we do not want to promise any date.
+We will not be collecting orders until we are confident about when the miners can be delivered.

+*Join the [Skycoin Telegram](https://t.me/Skycoin) for discussion of the Skywire miner and network.*

+There will be 300 units available for purchase.
+When we are ready to take orders, a form on the website will allow you to register for one.

+The price will be 1 BTC for 1 unit.
+Purchasers will receive:

+* Skywire miner
+* An amount of Skycoin equal to 1 BTC minus the hardware cost (estimated to be around $600), based on market rates at the time of purchase.

+Nodes operating on the Skywire network will be receiving a network incentive reward to help build out the network, in addition to traffic forwarding payments.
+For the Skywire miners, we'd like to increase this network incentive reward.
+However, we're still working out a mechanism for distinguishing the Skywire miners from other nodes, which could be any machine on the network.

+The value and structure of the general network incentive reward is not yet specified.
+More information on this will be in a future release.

+### Errata

 - *[More pictures of the Skywire miner](https://imgur.com/a/mpnzh)*
 - *[Skywire Github](https://github.com/skycoin/skywire)*
 - *[Sky-Messenger Github](https://github.com/skycoin/net)*